Transfer news: Leeds complete Kiko Casilla capture from Real Madrid | Goal.com

 Having been a regular in Catalunya, Real Madrid returned him to his roots in a €6 million transfer.

-A product of the Blancos’ academy system found himself behind Keylor Navas in the pecking order, but has taken in 43 outings across the last three seasons.
+A product of the Blancos’ academy system, Casilla found himself behind Keylor Navas in the pecking order, but has taken in 43 outings across the last three seasons.

 He figured in each of Madrid’s successful Champions League campaigns from 2016 to 2018 and also tasted La Liga, Spanish Super Cup, UEFA Super Cup and Club World Cup triumphs during his time in the Spanish capital.